 If you have asthma, you should consider getting an air purifier instead of a humidifier.
 While a humidifier can help alleviate some asthma symptoms, it cannot cure the disease.
 Instead, an air purifier removes pollutants from the air that can worsen asthma attacks.

-While a humidifier might lessen additional symptoms if you already have asthma and suffer from dry air, it does not do anything to improve the condition itself.
-High humidity levels can be dangerous for those with asthma because it provides an environment where harmful bacteria, dust mites, and mold flourish.
+High humidity levels can be dangerous for those with asthma because they provide an environment where harmful bacteria, dust mites, and mold flourish.
 Since pollutants cause most asthma attacks, air purifiers are a better option.

 Does an air purifier replace a humidifier?